AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/mapping-panel/data-types/item-data-types.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Date</p> </td>
    <td> <p>Dates are entered in the ISO 8601 date format, for example, <code>2015-09-18T11:58Z</code>.
-You can change the time zone in your profile settings<!--, as explained in <a href="../../workfront-fusion/workfront-fusion-basics/change-profile-settings.md" class="MCXref xref">Change profile settings in [!DNL Adobe Workfront Fusion]</a>-->. </p> <p>If you click a field that requires a date, a pop-up calendar displays in the module settings.
+You can change the time zone in your profile settings<!--, as explained in <a href="../../workfront-fusion/workfront-fusion-basics/change-profile-settings.md" class="MCXref xref">Change profile settings</a>-->. </p> <p>If you click a field that requires a date, a pop-up calendar displays in the module settings.
 The time is not required for some items.</p> <p>Values of Date items are formatted using the local and Web timezone selected in your profile.
 You can display the ISO 8601 version of a date item's value by hovering over the item.</p> <p>Note: If the ISO value does not display, the item is probably text, not a date.</p> <p>The time is entered in the <code>hours:minutes:seconds</code> format, for example,<code>14:03:52</code>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Buffer (binary data)</p> </td>